microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 **NOTE:** Make sure you do not sign in with your enterprise managed Github account.

 - Once you are signed in, click on the green "Code" button.
 Then click on "Codespaces".
 Finally, hit "Create codespace on main".
+Make sure your Codespace is using the 4-core option when you configure it.

 Your Codespace environment should load in a new browser tab.
 It will take approximately 3-5 minutes the first time you create the codespace for it to load.

 - When the codespace completes loading, you should find an instance of Visual Studio Code running in your browser with the files needed for this hackathon.
+- Note: If your codespace times out, just go ahead and restart it.
+You can increase the timeout of Codespace, by doing....

 ### Use Local Workstation